YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

     alias mupip=$gtm_dist/mupip
     gtmuser@gtmworkshop:~$

-Now you can look at this in operation by applying some modifications to VistA that allow it to operate better with GT.M to the /home/gtmuser/VistA/p directory.
-Download the file KSBVistAPatches.zip from the same location that you obtained the GT.M Acculturation Workshop, and put it in the /Distrib/VistA directory.
+Now you can look at this in operation by applying some modifications to VistA that allow it to operate better with YottaDB/GT.M to the /home/gtmuser/VistA/p directory.
+Download the file KSBVistAPatches.zip from the same location that you obtained the Acculturation Workshop, and put it in the /Distrib/VistA directory.
 Then unpack it to /home/gtmuser/VistA/p directory.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ ls -l /Distrib/VistA/KSBVistAPatches.zip